imad-miftek/colormap-creator/README.md

 ## Support

-For issues or feature requests, please contact the development team.
+For issues or feature requests, please contact the development team or [create an issue](https://github.com/imad-miftek/colormap-creator/issues).